fuermosi777/fuermosi777.github.io/_posts/English/2016-01-25-publish-electron-app-to-mac-app-store.markdown

 - MAS
 ---

+**Update 9/18/2016:**

+This post is outdated.
+Please follow the latest [guide](https://github.com/electron/electron/blob/master/docs/tutorial/mac-app-store-submission-guide.md).
+The only notable thing is that Electron does not support "bookmark" entitlement, which causes applications fail to open local file or folder after reboot.
+[Issue](https://github.com/electron/electron/issues/4637)

 **Update 4/21/2016:**

 The Chrome 0.37 signing problem seems to be fixed by adding an entry to entitlements.